-Further information relating to the MPS can be found online at www.moneyandpensionsservice.org.uk.
+Details on the MPS can be found online at www.moneyandpensionsservice.org.uk.

 33. Pension Scams

 You should be careful if you receive unsolicited text messages, phone calls or emails or if you see advertisements which encourage you to transfer your pension benefits and receive cash as a result.
 These arrangements could result in you losing some, or even all, of your benefits due to the fees charged and the tax implications.